Sixth Grade Ancient Civilizations Honors

 - In addition, students must write in complete sentences where noted.
 Failure to complete these directions will result in 10 points being deducted from the overall assignment (including homework/classwork).

 - Homework and Classwork – All work is given a grade based upon the number of questions for a given assignment.
 Students are required to write out questions and answer in complete sentences on various assignments.
 Failure to complete these directions will result in 10 points being deducted for incomplete sentences and 20 points for not writing out questions.
 Failure to put your name on the paper also will result in a zero.
 In the event that a student is absent it is their responsibility to ask the instructor for the assignment that was missed when they return to school.
+Per district, students have 2 days for every day they are absent to turn in assignment.
+They can check the webpage or ask via the Remind App for assignments they missed in class.
 Please Note: Late work will not be accepted and result in a zero, unless for medical or emergency reasons

 - All teachers will have a website that provides detailed information on what is going on in the classroom.
 You can access the website at the North Marion Middle School homepage.